SuperOfficeDocs/superoffice-docs/docs/company/howto/entity/create-contact-entity-in-entity.md

 # Create a Contact entity through an entity

-Creating a contact through an entity can be done in 2 different ways:
+Creating a contact through an entity can be done in two different ways:

 [!include[ALT](../../../api/includes/create-entity-options.md)]